 We get it, though.
 Not all of us keep everything neatly filed, color-coded, alphabetized and prioritized.
 And you don’t have to be.

-Here are seven things you can do — in seven days — to get your finances under control:
+Here are seven things you can do — in seven days — to get your finances under control in 2021:

 Take a look at the Forbes Richest People list, and you’ll notice almost all the billionaires have one thing in common — they own another company.

-Day 2: See if You Can Get More Money From This Company
+Day 6: See if You Can Get Free Money From This Company

 Here’s the deal: If you’re not using Aspiration’s debit card, you’re missing out on free money.
 And who doesn’t want free money?